Social media and the law: 6 things you need to know

 Elizabeth Larkin

-Elizabeth is the holder of a honours degree in History from The University of London and after attending the University of Law Elizabeth gained an honours degree in Law, a Graduate Diploma in Law and completion of the Legal Practice Course.
+Elizabeth is the holder of a honours degree in History from The University of London, where she specialised in the period from Antiquity through to the Middle Ages.
+Elizabeth then attended the University of Law and after completing the Graduate Diploma in Law and Legal Practice Course she was also awarded an honours degree in Law.

-Elizabeth is a business development and marketing professional with more than 14 years’ experience spanning the legal services industry, luxury retail market and charity sector.
-Throughout her career, Elizabeth has specialised in legal business development, premium sales, business management, brand development and marketing within legal practice, large corporations, charities and SMEs.
+Elizabeth is a business development, marketing and sales professional with more than 17 years’ experience within the legal services and luxury retail sectors.
+Throughout her career, Elizabeth has specialised in marketing, business development, premium sales, business and employee management and event planning.

 Elizabeth is always keen to hear from external advertising and digital service providers that can strengthen our marketing and brand development efforts, or local organisations that we can work alongside and support.